tmt-icd/ICD-Model-Files/Workflow.md

 This step assumes that the framework document is already published.

 # Overview of GitHub organization:
-The GitHub model file repository (See https://github.com/tmtsoftware/ICD-Model-Files) is structured to have a Submodule for each SubSystem (IRIS-Model-Files, TCS-Model-Files, etc) as well as a Root Repository that references specific commits to these submodules.
-Individual teams can push changes to their Submodules without external review or approval.
-The approval / release process involves the step of updating the commit to the Root Repository.
-This is done at the time of a formal release of an API.
-ICDs are generated from the API commits that are in the Root Repository.
-All ICDs related to an updated API are re-published when that API is approved into the Root Repository.
-Several APIs will often be considered together for approval / release of new ICDs.

 The GitHub model file repository (See https://github.com/tmt-icd) is structured to have a Submodule for each SubSystem (IRIS-Model-Files, TCS-Model-Files, etc).
 Teams can update their model files by pushing to these repositories at any time.
 Once they are ready to publish and ICD, a request is made to TMT systems engineering (SE).
 SE then reviews the proposed changes and decides on publishing the APIs and related ICD(s).
 Publishing happens through the ICD Database software, and results in updates to https://github.com/tmt-icd/ICD-Model-Files/tree/master/apis and https://github.com/tmt-icd/ICD-Model-Files/tree/master/icds, which are read by the ICD Database sofware to provide publishing history information for all users.
 Several APIs will often be considered together for approval / release of new ICDs.
 All affected ICDs related to an updated API are re-published when a new version is approved.

 # Workflow Steps: